diegotty/obsidian_notes/year 3, semester 1/cybersecurity/06 - database security.md

 - *whitelisting*: only allowing input that matches a strict set of approved characters or values
 - *principle of least principle*: acts on the configuration of a db to limit the impact of a successful SQLi attack: the application’s db should only have *the minimum privileges necessary for its operation*
 ### SQL DOM
-*SQL DOM* (*data-oriented modeling*) is a more formal, academic approach to preventing SQLi. instead of letting developers build queries using string concatenation, the langu
+*SQL DOM* (*data-oriented modeling*) is a more formal, academic approach to preventing SQL. it enforces a fundamental rule: *query structure must be defined separately from query data*.  this design pattern is typically implemented as a framework. instead of letting developers build queries using string concatenation, the language environment requires the use of *constructor methods* to build the query piece by piece.
+- this way, the environment always knows which input is meant t the SQL DOM system can automatically enfore parameterization on all data variables. this approach makes it virtually impossible for developers to accidentally create an unsafe sink !
+#### database access control
+database access control can support a range of administrative policies, such as:
+- *centralized administration*: a small number of privileged users may grant/revoke access rights
+- *ownership-based administration*: the creator of a table may grant/revoke access rights to the table
+- *decentralized administration*: the owner of a table may grank/revoke permissions to other users, allowing them to grant/reoke access rights to the table
+	- in this case, *cascading authorization* happens. if access rights cascade through a number of users, the revocation of privileges also cascades: when user A revokes an access right, any cascaded access right is also revoked, unless that access right would exist even if the original grant from A had never occurred
+#### inference detection

+#### database encryption
+while protected by multiple at